-We simply cannot afford another Liberal mandate – neither can our children, and grandchildren, who could be facing a $1.2 trillion deficit by 2050, as a result of Trudeau’s unprecedented callous spending.
+Our children and grandchildren cannot afford more deficit, they could be facing a $1.2 trillion deficit by 2050, as a result of Trudeau’s unprecedented callous spending.

-As Conservatives, we must offer a viable alternative in 2019.
+As Conservatives, we offer a viable alternative.
 We must offer Canadians a government in waiting, presenting real policies which will:

 • Get Canada’s energy workers back on the job;